 For a geographically proximal workforce, you can organize a group happy hour at a nearby establishment, a lunch gathering, or an ice cream social.
 For a more dispersed workforce, you can set up virtual opportunities to socialize, like a virtual game night; you can even set these up with relative ease on the same computer system and network you use for company work.

-Start Your Remote Worker Management Plan
+Start Your Remote Workforce Management Plan

 Effectively managing a remote team requires developing a detailed and thorough set of policies and procedures for remote workers and managers to follow.
 This puts workers and managers on the same page regarding each one’s expectations and accountabilities.
 It also requires understanding how to maintain communication, morale, and other human elements involved in team success and cohesion.
-For help developing or improving your technologies for better managing remote teams, contact us at Frontier Business Products
+For help developing or improving your technologies for better managing remote teams, contact us at Frontier Business Products.